jiangzhengwenjz/katam/INSTALL.md

-First, you must put a Kirby & the Amazing Mirror (U) ROM (with SHA1: `274b102b6d940f46861a92b4e65f89a51815c12c`) in the root directory of the repository and name it `baserom.gba`.
+First, you must put a Kirby & The Amazing Mirror (U) ROM (with SHA1: `274b102b6d940f46861a92b4e65f89a51815c12c`) in the root directory of the repository and name it `baserom.gba`.

 ## Prerequisites